tomcairns1/NortheasternCovidTesting/README.md

 https://news.northeastern.edu/coronavirus/reopening/testing-dashboard/.
 Permission was given by news.northeastern to use this data.

+*/bin*
+The file `NortheasternCovidWebScraper.py` scrapes the data from this website using webdriver[1].
+The code for this section was adapted from Parker 2020.
+The data was saved to a .csv file called `CopiedData.csv`.

+The file `createDatabase.sql` contains the SQLite commands to create the database, `NUCovid.db` to store all of the scraped data.

+The file `createDatabase.py` is used to take the data from `CopiedData.csv` to add to the database file, `NUCovid.db`.

+The file `createDatabase.sh` is used to run both database creation files (`createDatabase.sql` and `createDatabase.py`).

+The file `analysis.R` is used to run the analysis of the data and save the associated files into the ../figures directory.

+The file `analysis.Rmd` is more exploratory in nature and is used to test the code used to create the figures.

+The file `pipeline.sh` is used to run the whole pipeline.
+It scrapes the data from the Northeastern website, adds the data to the database, and then analyzes the data and saves / updates the figures.

+The file `obtainMAData.py` is a file to scrape the data from the Massachusetts government and to take the Excel sheet from the file that contains the information to then be added to the database.

+*/data*
 The file `CopiedData.csv` contains the data from Northeastern from Setpember 2, 2021 to December 10, 2021.
 This data was directly copied from the website while I worked on the web-scraping program.
 I want to hold onto historical data.
 This data can be used to test how the analysis will be conducted.

-The file `NortheasternCovidTesting.py` scrapes the data from this website using webdriver[1].
-The code for this section was adapted from Parker 2020.
-The data was saved to a data frame which was then reversed to be in chronological order.

 ## Results